 Correa et al. [28] have developed the iWalk, which allows users to walkthrough large models at interactive rates using typical PC. iWalk has presented a complete out-of-core process that include an out-of-core preprocessing and out-of-core real-time multi-threaded rendering approach.
 The out-of-core preprocessing algorithm creates a disk hierarchy representation of the input model.
 The algorithm first breaks the model into sections that fit in main memory, and then incrementally builds the octree on disk.
 The preprocessing algorithm also generates hierarchical structure file that include information concern the spatial relationship of the nodes in the hierarchy.
 Hierarchical structure is a small footprint of the models and for that reason they have assumed that it fits in local memory.
 At run time the algorithm utilizes the created hierarchy in an out-of-core manner for multi-threaded rendering.
 It uses PLP [55] to determine the set of nodes which are visible form user's viewpoint.
 For each newly discovered node the system sends a fetch request, which is processed by the fetch thread by loading the node from the disk into a memory cache.
 They system used least recently used policy for node replacement.
-To minimize the I/O overhead, a look-ahead thread is used to utilizes the user motion to predict the future user's viewpoint, use the PLP [55] to determine the set of nodes.
+To minimize the I/O overhead, a look-ahead thread is used to utilizes the user motion to predict the future user's viewpoint, use the PLP [55] to determine the set of potentially visible nodes, and send fetch request for these nodes.

-Varadhan and Manocha [83] has developed an algorithm to render large geometric models at interactive rates.
-Their algorithm assumes that the scene graph has been constructed and the space was portioned appropriately.
-However, the algorithm precomputed static levels of detail for each object and associate them with the leaf nodes.
-At run time the algorithm traverses the scene graph from the root node at each frame.
-For each visited node it performs a culling tests to determine whether it needs to recursively scan the visited node or not.
-These culling tests include view frustum culling, simplification culling, and occlusion culling.
-Upon the completion of the traversal the algorithm computes the list of object representations that need to be rendering in the current frame.
-They refer to the list of object as the front.
-As the user changes its view position and direction objects representation in the front list may changes its level of detail or visibility status.
+Varadhan and Manocha [83] have developed an algorithm to render large geometric models at interactive rates.
+Their algorithm organizes the model in the form of scene graph with precomputed hierarchical levels of detail.
+At run time, the algorithm traverses the scene graph starting at the root node in each frame.
+For each visited node, it performs culling tests to determine whether it needs to recursively traverse the descendant nodes or not.
+These culling tests include view frustum culling and simplification culling.
+Upon completion of the traversal, the algorithm computes a list of object representations that need to be rendered for the current frame.
+They refer to the list of object representations as the front.
+As the user changes the view position and view direction, the object representations in the front may change.
+These correspond to level-of-detail switching events and visibility events.

 The traversal of the scene graph in an out-of-core manner is achieved by maintaining a scene graph skeleton that includes the nodes, connectivity information, bounding boxes, and error metrics.
-The resulting skeleton typically include small fraction of the scene graph.
-At run time, they use two processes, one for rendering and the other manages the disk I/O. During the rendering of one frame the I/O process goes into three stages- continue prefetching for the previous frame, fetching, and prefetching for the current frame.
+The resulting skeleton size is typically a small fraction of the scene graph size.
+At runtime, they use two processes, one for rendering and the other manages the disk I/O. These two processes operate in parallel.
+During the rendering of one frame, the I/O process goes into three stages - continue prefetching for the previous frame, fetching, and prefetching for the current frame.
 The goal of the prefetching is to increase the hit rate during the fetch stage.
-The prefetching takes into account the speed and the direction of the users' motion to estimate the appropriate representation for each object and potentially visible objects in the next frames.
-To further optimize the prefetching process by prioritizing the different object representations in the front the prefetch selects them based on their priority.
-The least recently used policy is used to remove object representation from the cache.
+The prefetching takes into account level-of-detail switching events and visibility events.
+In order to scale to large front sizes, they assign priorities to object representations and perform prefetching based on priorities.
+They use a variant of least recently used policy in order to remove object representations from the cache.